VoxleOne/XLabel/README.md

 # XLabel
-Image labels are metadata.
+Computer Vision image labels are metadata.
 So lets treat them accordingly.

 As an experiment I want to serialize computer vision annotation data into EXIF tags intead of using a sidecar text file.
 The labels are thus embeded in the image itself.
 The idea here is to experiment with simplifying the dataset file system, by eliminating the sidecar text files.
 There may be unexpected gains that justify adopting this approach, at least for small and/or proprietary datasets and fine-tuning tasks.

-### Code
+## Code

 Embedding annotation data into EXIF tags can be a convenient way to store metadata directly within the image file.
 This approach can simplify data management, especially when working with large datasets.
 However, it's essential to consider the limitations and potential drawbacks: